cube3power/atsd/rule-engine/functions-statistical.md

 ```javascript
   avg() double
 ```
-Average value.
-For example, the `avg()` function for a `5-minute` time-based window returns an average value for all samples received within this period of time.
+Average value function.
+For example, `avg()` for a `5-minute` time-based window returns the average value for all samples received within this period of time.

 ### `mean`

 ```javascript
   mean() double
 ```
-Average value.
+Average value function.
 Same as `avg()`.

 ### `sum`

 ```javascript
   sum() double
 ```
-Sum of values.
+Sum of all included values.

 ### `min`